zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

  ![](https://web-cdn.agora.io/docs-files/1584604875770)

-## Implement the basic broadcast
+## Implement the basic live interactive streaming

-This section introduces how to use the Agora SDK to make an interactive broadcast.
-The following figure shows the API call sequence of a basic audio broadcast.
+This section introduces how to use the Agora Voice SDK to make the live interactive streaming.
+The following figure shows the API call sequence of the live interactive audio streaming.
 ![](https://web-cdn.agora.io/docs-files/1585490874581)

 ### 1. Create the UI

-Create the user interface (UI) for the audio broadcast in your project.
+Create the user interface (UI) for the live interactive audio streaming in your project.
 Skip to [Import the class](#ImportClass) if you already have a UI in your project.

-When you are implementing an audio broadcast, we recommend adding the following elements into the UI:
+When you are implementing the live interactive audio streaming, we recommend adding the following elements into the UI:

-- The audio broadcast window
+- The window for live interactive audio streaming
 - The exit button

 When you use the UI setting of the demo project, you can see the following interface: